 Math questions on the Grade 8 test forms are based on the New York State Learning Standards through Grade 7.
 Math questions on the Grade 9 test forms are based on material through Grade 8.

-The following examples show tips to help you prepare for taking the Math section on the SHSAT.
+The tips and sample questions below will help you prepare for taking the Math section on the SHSAT.
 They include the following:

 Tips to Improve Your Math Skills